jcropsey-gatech/CS4641B-2021/docs/index.md

 ![Histogram of PCA Component 4](hist10_unaffected_component4.png)
 ![Histogram of PCA Component 5](hist10_unaffected_component5.png)

+### Supervised

+The Gaussian Naive Bayes achieved an accuracy of approximately 69% on the testing data set.

+Despite the numerous combinations of setups, Keras and TensorFlow consistently achieved 72% +/- 2% on testing data.

+The Random Forest achieved a weighted average 75% on the recall.

 ## Discussion

+### Unsupervised

 The most obvious problems with our data are the presence of numerous outliers, and the amount of overlap of affected and unaffected individuals.
 This is most salient from the K-Means "elbow" plots (Figures F1, F2, F3, and F4), which resemble nothing like what an elbow plot should.

 As noted in the Results, the data set is biased towards affected individuals by almost 3:1.
 K-means alone was able to do better than random chance by 17.8% and 19.6% unaffected vs affected, respectively.

 The 170-component PCA had lackluster performance in improving the categorization of data relative to a simple K-means clustering on scaled data (0.613:0.894 vs 0.613:0.892).
 Ironically, fitting the 170-component PCA to only the unaffected data improved the amount of explained variance (99.84% vs 95.1%) but had little impact on the categorization (0.605:0.885 vs 0.613:0.892).
 This evidences the belief that unaffected individuals constitute a cluster whereas affected individuals are outliers.

-Table T6 with the results of the 6-cluster K-means analysis over the 170-compoent PCA data fitted to the unaffected data set provides a counterargument to this belief due to its above average clustering of affected individuals.
+Table T6 with the results of the 6-cluster K-means analysis over the 170-component PCA data fitted to the unaffected data set provides a counterargument to this belief due to its above average clustering of affected individuals.
 As noted in the Introduction, PD is a collection of diseases depending on which nuclei are affected and their respective severities.

 Gaussian Mixture Modeling provided interesting results: The results were non-probabilistic (i.e., most entries were classified into a single cluster).
 In other words, it reduced itself to K-mean.
 Figures F5 shows a subset of the the confusion matrices resulting from GMM.
 While we did see the some of the desired results of one of the diagonals being much stronger than the other, given the nature of implications, none of them reached a level where we would feel confident enough to use them for this problem.